maria-n/Aufgabe-3/README.md

 # Aufgabe-3

-This is an exersize fpr JS, HTML, HTTP-Servers, Node.js an Express.
+This is an exersize for JS, HTML, HTTP-Servers, Node.js an Express.

 Use with caution.